JuanuSt/mmega_app/README.md

 * Install virtualenv `sudo apt install virtualenv` (optional).
 Change to the mmega_app directory and create a virtual environment.
 Active the virtualenv before running the next step.
 * Install python requeriments `pip install -r requeriments.txt`.
 Run this command from the mmega_app directory.

-Before running the application, choose a configuration (lines 25 and 26 in mmega.py):
+Before running the application installed with any of the three options, choose a configuration (lines 25 and 26 in mmega.py):

 * production (config.py file). **Recommended**.
 * dev        (config.py file inside the instance folder, **set by default**)

 In production config you must add the variable SECRET_KEY to the environment where the application is executed (`export SECRET_KEY = 'very_secure_secret_key'`).
 In the dev configuration a default secret key already exists to test the installation.

 If you wish, there is also a systemd service for this application (`mmega.service`).
 Edit that file to adapt it to your installation path and copy it to /etc/systemd/system.
+This is not necessary if you use option 1.

 The default database is SQLite, however, thanks to the magic of SQLAlchemy you can use PostgreSQL as a database.
-Be sure that 'psycopg2-binary' package is installed.
+Be sure that 'psycopg2-binary' package is installed (installed by default, see requirements.txt).
 Install postgresql package, create a database (mmega) and uncomment and modify the connection in the config.py file (line 15 in both production and dev config.py files).

-After installation you can delete the images folder, and the files full_install_mmega.sh, install_dependencies.sh, mmega.service, requeiments.txt and README.md.
+After installation you can delete the images folder and the files full_install_mmega.sh, install_dependencies.sh, mmega.service, requeiments.txt and README.md (this is not necessary if you use option 1).
 If you have already moved to the production configuration, you can also delete the instance folder.

 ### How use it
 **1.- Register**